wrench-project/wrench/doc/source/wrench_102.rst

 As expected, each service type provides its own API.
-For instance, a network proximity service provides member functions to query the service’s host distance databases.
+For instance, a network proximity service provides member functions to query the service's host distance databases.
 The :ref:`Developer API Reference <developer-api>` provides all necessary documentation, which also explains which member functions are synchronous and which are asynchronous (in which case some